 Lauren Faust has spoken about regretting the way the episode "Feeling Pinkie Keen" was handled.
 What was intended to be an Aesop about being open to different ideas and ways of perceiving the world, even if you don't particularly understand them (something that makes sense as there are a lot of things kids that age don't understand yet but are factually true) instead unintentionally came off as, 'Atheists/Scientists/Skeptics are jerks and are demonstrably wrong.'
-Needless to say, however, this could more or less be a realistic scenario in the sense of how science isn't always the best way to come up with an answer.
+Needless to say, however, this could more or less be a realistic scenario in the sense of how science and logic aren't always the best ways to come up with an answer.